ipekbensu/HurricaneResilience/README.md

 ### Built Hazard

 A qualitative assessment was made on Florida counties, aggregating a built risk score.
-Factors taken into account are: (1) density and (2) age of the building stock, each score individually.
+Factors taken into account are: (1) density and (2) age of the building stock, each scored individually.

 Click [here](https://ipekbensu.github.io/HurricaneResilience/Vulnerability/Built/run.html) to view.